Ellypham92/predict-stock-price-using-scraped-data/README.md

 AUC does not improve, so ANN is not our choice.

 ###  Conclusion
-Based on the AUC value, the winners are:
+:rainbow: Based on the AUC value, the winners are:
 - Random Forest
 - Gradient Boosting Ensemble
 <br>
-The factors that have higher impact on the stock price prediction are: <br>
+:rainbow: The factors that have higher impact on the stock price prediction are: <br>
 - Price Range <br>
 - Moving Average 7 <br>
 - Price Direction <br>